PhoenixAki/DiscordBot/Testing.md

 **Good Case** - `setup` followed by *good case for setting 1* followed by `yes` or `no`

 **Bad Case** - `setup` followed by *good case for setting 1* followed by `as;ldkfj;asldkfj;asdj`

+*Additionally, after running `!setup`, you can run `!setup test` to get a list of settings, to visually see that they were changed.*